AdamManuel-dev/AdamManuel-dev/README.md

   - Modern ReactJS w/ NextJS & Vercel
   - Visual Regression Tests using Storybook and Chromatic
   - NLP clustering & tagging of notes and informational links
-  - Knowledge Graph Fundamentals for a secret NLP & KG application
+  - Knowledge Graph (& NLP) Fundamentals

 📫 Please reach me at adam@manuel.dev (especially if you are working on something interesting, and/or knowledge graph related)